intershop/intershop-pwa/docs/guides/prometheus-monitoring.md

 The PWA can be monitored using [Prometheus](https://prometheus.io).

-Activating the feature prometheus for nginx exposes metrics on port 9113 on the `/metrics` URL.
+Activating the feature Prometheus for NGINX exposes metrics on port 9113 on the `/metrics` URL.

-Activating the prometheus feature for the express.js server exposes metrics on the `/metrics` URL on the same port it is running.
+Activating the Prometheus feature for the express.js server exposes metrics on the `/metrics` URL on the same port it is running.

 After activating the features on both containers, add tasks to prometheus: